-Another operation designated as Sandstone was meant to test design improvements to increase the efficiency of use of weapons grade plutonium.
-This included three tests detonated from 200 feet high towers.
+Another operation designated as Sandstone was meant to test design improvements to increase the efficiency of use of weapons-grade plutonium.
+This included three tests detonated from 200-feet high towers.
 The X-Ray test was carried out on Enjebi Island on April 15 1958.
-Yoki was conducted on Aomon Island on May 1st 1948, and Zebra on Rinit Island on May 15,1948.
+Yoki was conducted on Aomon Island on May 1st 1948, and Zebra on Rinit Island on May 15, 1948.

 In March 1946, the USA Navy evacuated 167 Bikini Islanders to Rongerik Atoll, 125 miles to the east, to make way for the first post World War II nuclear weapons tests.
-Out of concern for fallout, in May, islanders from Enewetak, Rongelap and Wotho atolls were also relocated for the duration of Operation Crossroads (Fig. 4).
-In July, Operation Crossroads was launched with the Able (Fig. 5) and Baker (Fig. 6) nuclear tests at the Bikini Atoll.
-Both tests used Hiroshima size fission devices.
-Baker, an underwater test, targeted a fleet of decommissioned World War II ships positioned in Bikini's lagoon (Fig. 7).
+Out of concern for fallout, in May, islanders from Enewetak, Rongelap and Wotho Atolls were also relocated for the duration of Operation Crossroads.

+In July 1946, Operation Crossroads was launched with the Able and Baker nuclear tests at the Bikini Atoll.
+Both tests used Hiroshima-yield fission devices.
+Baker, an underwater test, targeted a fleet of decommissioned World War II ships positioned in the Bikini lagoon.

-Fig. 4: Admiral and Mrs. Langley inaugurating operation Cross roads cutting an atomic cake and wearing an atomic hat.
+Figure 6.
+Admiral and Mrs. Langley inaugurating operation Crossroads cutting an atomic cake and wearing an atomic hat.